andrzejlisek/SingleHtmlAppBundler/readme.md

 * **Step 0** \- Print parameters with currently used values\.
 * **Step 1** \- Analyze provided file and create the dependency tree\.
-All HTML and JS files will be analyzed recursively\.
+All HTML and JS files will be analyzed recursively, limited by **MaxDepth** parameter\.\.
 * **Step 2** \- Perform bundling starting from the tree leaves according parameters\.
 * **Step 3** \- Save necessary files in the output directory\.
 There will be saved the root file and only the files, which is not bundled\.
 At this step, the file tree will be printed and saved files will be indicated by asterisk\.

 The **SingleHtmlAppBundler** assumes, that all input HTML/JS files are syntactically correct and not analyzes the syntax of the JS and CSS\.
+The parameter **MaxDepth** avoids the application hangs if there are cycle references in files\.

 ## Execution examples